Ojas1024/i7API/i7Storage/win/Readme.md

 ## Limitations
 1. This is under Alpha phase, so you may encounter errors
-2. Your feedback is very essential for
+2. Your feedback is very essential for its development

+## Functions
+1. Authentication
+2. Uploading file
+3. Downloading file
+4. Removing file